rafid29mehda/AI-in-Healthcare/Paper Format.md

-Below is a draft outline and content for the **review paper** on the topic **"Convergence of Multi-Modal AI in Precision Medicine: A Comprehensive Review of Imaging, Genomics, and Clinical Decision Support Systems"**.
+Below is the draft outline and content for the **review paper** on the topic **"Convergence of Multi-Modal AI in Precision Medicine: A Comprehensive Review of Imaging, Genomics, and Clinical Decision Support Systems"**.
 This will give us a clear direction and a comprehensive starting point to build our own paper -

 ---